iocost-benchmark/resctl-demo-image-recipe/README.md

 the left-hand side, then press the `Run Pipeline` button at the top of the page and then pressing `Run Pipeline` again on the next page.
 The pipeline will now run and the status can be monitored by going to the `CI / CD > Pipelines` page.

+The created image is private; see the steps above to make the image public.

 # Local Build instructions